 As an educated consumer, I am well aware that Mc Donalds is not good for me.
 Or healthy.
 And while as a family we try to avoid fast food as much as possible, sometimes we give in.
 And I won’t lie and say the kids only ever have apples and milk there (although they sometimes do).
 Usually we buy the kids a McDonalds Happy Meal, and mostly it’s for the toy.
 Although when we’re traveling, we do tend to make a point of trying the local popular fast-food joint at least once, and often it isn’t McDonalds.
 FYI – the roti at Chefette in Barbados is great.
 And Barbados is actually a place where McDonalds failed.
 But I digress…

 As my daughter and I were wandering the beautiful streets of Old San Juan, Puerto Rico, one of the first things I noticed and made note of was a McDonalds Restaurant.
 And not because I prefer Big Macs to Mofongo or because I was jonesing for some French fries.
 It was because moments later my then-four-year-old that exclaimed what she usually does when it’s fairly inconvenient, “Mommy!
 I need the potty!”
-And this, my friends, is what McDonalds locations are good for.
+And this, my friends, is why McDonalds is good!